kn0w0n3/Barcodes-of-Life/README.md

 # Digital DNA
 DNA Barcoding Helper App

+The goal of this project is to provide an interface that will allow users to store the required information about a specimen and retrieve it later for further processing, analysis, and submission to the BOLD database.

 ## Input Data
 Location data is obtained and populated in the form automatically.
 ![DigitalDNA_GUI_Tour_1-2-2023](https://user-images.githubusercontent.com/22214754/210271645-9ad23235-8bc1-4237-8a01-3a50f9dd4b08.gif)